GuilhermeTerriaga/Gamefy/README.md

-Gamefy will be a platform which people work and play videogames at same time!
+Gamefy will be a platform where people work and play videogames at same time!